krispenney/lecture-notes/BU432/midterm-notes.md

 ## Perception
 The process of selecting, organizing, and interpreting our sensations into a meaningful experience or image.
+- Perceptions are committed to memory, where they can later change behaviour (representing learning)

 ### Exposure
 When a stimulous is placed within the range of a person's sensory receptors